Skip to content

 -h, --help help for bundle

---src string source directory of the bundle
+-r, --root string root directory of the project

 Currently there are 3 builtin plugins.